awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-add-remove-nodes.md

 ## Shared responsibility model<a name="launch-wizard-sap-add-remove-nodes-shared-responsiblity"></a>

 According to the [AWS Shared Responsibility Model](http://aws.amazon.com/compliance/shared-responsibility-model), scaling an SAP application that was deployed with AWS Launch Wizard requires prescribed manual activities that you must complete before adding or removing nodes\.
 These manual activities may vary depending on the scenario, for example, adding an application or database node\.
 The activities may also vary based on the source deployment architecture, for example, multi\-node or single\-node\.
-For example, you assume the responsibility of creating an Amazon Machine Image \(AMI\) of an existing application server or HANA worker node, upon which this feature depends\.
+For example, you assume the responsibility of creating an Amazon Machine Image \(AMI\) of an existing application server or HANA subordinate node, upon which this feature depends\.
 It is your responsibility to ensure that the provided image is bootable in the VPC and subnet, and that Launch Wizard can access the instance through AWS Systems Manager\.
 AWS relieves the operational burden by using the image to provision the infrastructure as a new instance, and by installing the application, configuringit, or both\.

 ## Prerequisites for creating an AMI<a name="launch-wizard-sap-add-remove-nodes-prerequisites"></a>

 Before you create an AMI to attach additional nodes, make sure that you:
 + Have a successful initial deployment\.
 + Create an AMI from the deployment to which you are adding the node\.
-If you want to add nodes to multiple deployments, you must create an AMI \(application/HANA worker\) for each deployment\.
+If you want to add nodes to multiple deployments, you must create an AMI \(application/HANA subordinate\) for each deployment\.

   When an application is provisioned with Launch Wizard, multiple packages are installed, and operating system parameters are adjusted to make the operating system compliant and ready to install SAP\.
 Periodically, these packages and parameters get updated and change over time\.
 In addition, there can be changes to the disk layout as the application grows\.
 This configuration drift is not tracked by Launch Wizard, and therefore Launch Wizard is not able to record and replay it\.
-To mitigate the challenges presented by configuration drift, you must create and provide the latest image \(AMI\) of an existing server, including all of its volumes, which Launch Wizard uses to create the additional server or HANA worker node\.
+To mitigate the challenges presented by configuration drift, you must create and provide the latest image \(AMI\) of an existing server, including all of its volumes, which Launch Wizard uses to create the additional server or HANA subordinate node\.
 This process allows Launch Wizard to create new nodes that are similar to the existing nodes in terms of operating system packages and versions, and storage\.

 ## Create an image for scaling SAP deployments<a name="launch-wizard-sap-add-remove-nodes-create-image"></a>